margo/specification/system-design/device-interoperability/collecting-application-observability-data.md

 For multi-node capable clusters the device owner MUST ensure the communication between applications, and collector, from one node to a collector on a different node is secure.

-The device owner MUST NOT require the use the sidecar deployment model at this time since this requires the pods/containers to have foreknowledge of this deployment model.
+The device owner MUST NOT require the use of the sidecar deployment model at this time since this requires the pods/containers to have foreknowledge of this deployment model.

 > **Action:** Some more research needs to be done here.
 If there is a way to do this dynamically without requiring the application developer to include special attributes on their pods then it may be allowed.